lamsalk12/python-foundation-assignments-kapil-lamsal/day-02-loops-collections/README.md

 ## Challenges I Faced

-I also found list comprehensions and nested dictionaries challenging because their syntax was new to me.
+I found list comprehensions and nested dictionaries challenging because their syntax was new to me.